2021 NBL1 season: North

 On 17 August, with many regular season games still unplayed, the NBL1 North announced they would immediately conclude the regular season and advance to the finals.

 The women's minor premiers were the Southern Districts Spartans with a 12–0 record while the men's minor premiers were the Logan Thunder with a 12–1 record.
 Cayla George of the Mackay Meteorettes was named women's MVP while Jeremy Kendle of the Logan Thunder was named men's MVP.

 The women's grand final series saw the Logan Thunder defeat the Southern Districts Spartans 2–0, with 75–71 in game one and 63–61 in game two, while the men's grand final series saw the Mackay Meteors defeat the Cairns Marlins 2–0, with 81–78 in game one and 86–83 in game two.
 Mikhaela Cann of the Logan Thunder was named women's grand final MVP while Jerron Jamerson of the Mackay Meteors was named men's grand final MVP.

 Central

 The NBL1 Central completed their full 18-round schedule, with all 10 teams in both the men's and women's competitions playing 18 games.

-The women's minor premiers were the Southern Tigers with a 16–2 record while the men's minor premiers were the Stuart Sabres with a 14–4 record.
+The women's minor premiers were the Southern Tigers with a 16–2 record while the men's minor premiers were the Sturt Sabres with a 14–4 record.
 Teige Morrell of the Southern Tigers was named women's MVP while C. J. Turnage of the Norwood Flames was named men's MVP.

 The women's grand final saw the Southern Tigers defeat the North Adelaide Rockets 87–77 while the men's grand final saw the North Adelaide Rockets defeat the Norwood Flames 87–72.
 Teige Morrell of the Southern Tigers was named women's grand final MVP while Sunday Dech of the North Adelaide Rockets was named men's grand final MVP.